ART E15, Drawing

-Course Number: 9505 Time: 9 - 11:50 a.m.
-M Location: DE Instructor: Adams L K Painting in mixed media: This course focuses on drawing tech-niques as a fundamental to painting.
+Course Number: 9503 Time: 9 – 11:50 a.m.
+M Location: ONLINE Instructor: Adams L K Painting in mixed media: This course focuses on drawing techniques as a fundamental to painting.
 Capture the personality as you focus on the head, hands, and posture in drawings, paintings and assemblage.
-This course requires regular synchronous meetings through online instruction.

 ART E20, Drawing and Painting

-Course Number: 9507 Time: 11:30 a.m. - 1:45 p.m.
-W Location: DE Instructor: Donon S G Drawing and painting.
+Course Number: 9506 Time: 9:30 – 11:45 a.m.
+W Location: ONLINE Instructor: Donon S G Drawing and painting.
 Mostly independent studio time with one-on-one instructor input and some group critique.
 Work in any dry medium.

 ART E22, Watercolor

 This course allows older adults who have never used watercolors to acquire a strong foundation in watercolor techniques, and provides those students with some watercolor experience with a strongly supportive peer group in which to paint.
 Older adult students learn watercolor techniques and methods, as well as washes, brush strokes, color, value, and composition.